-I love doing workshops and education sessions for groups and organisations, on sexuality, disability, gender, and survival.
+I love doing workshops and education sessions for groups and organisations, on sexuality, disability, gender, trauma, and survival.
 These are the workshops I have available right now:

 - Your Yes, Your No, and Your May I?
 A Practical, Body-Based Approach to Consent Skills.
 (Presented at Playground 2015.)